Tranngochai10/AWS_Proposal/content/7-Feedback/_index.md

 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:
+# Sharing and Feedback

 ### Overall Evaluation

 **1. Working Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The working environment at **First Cloud Journey (FCJ)** is very dynamic and inspiring.
+The office has a professional yet comfortable atmosphere that encourages focus and creativity.
+Team members are approachable and supportive, which makes collaboration enjoyable and effective.
+Occasionally, I think organizing more **team-building sessions or internal knowledge-sharing meetups** would make the working environment even more engaging.

+---

-**2. Support from Mentor / Team Admin**
+**2. Support from Mentor / Team Lead**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+My mentor provided **clear guidance and constructive feedback** throughout the internship.
+Instead of giving direct answers, they encouraged me to **analyze and solve problems independently**, which helped me build stronger problem-solving skills.
+The mentor also gave me opportunities to take part in real project discussions, allowing me to better understand professional workflows and decision-making processes.

+---

 **3. Relevance of Work to Academic Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The tasks assigned to me were highly relevant to my studies in **Information Technology**.
+Working as a **Frontend Developer** in a web-based employee management project helped me apply the knowledge I learned in web programming, databases, and system design.
+I also gained exposure to **AWS Cloud services**, which extended my understanding beyond the classroom.

+---

 **4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+During the internship, I enhanced both **technical and soft skills**.
+Technically, I improved in using **React, Tailwind CSS, and Git**, while learning to integrate APIs effectively.
+In addition, I learned professional skills such as **time management, communication in a team environment, and agile workflow practices**.
+Through weekly discussions and code reviews, I received valuable insights from experienced engineers that shaped my professional growth.

+---

 **5. Company Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The culture at FCJ emphasizes **collaboration, learning, and respect**.
+Everyone, from senior engineers to interns, works together and shares knowledge openly.
+Even when the team faced tight deadlines, the members remained supportive and solution-oriented.
+This culture helped me feel comfortable contributing ideas and motivated me to keep improving every day.

+---

 **6. Internship Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The internship program offers flexible working hours and access to **internal technical training sessions**, which were extremely helpful.
+The **allowance policy** was fair, and communication with the HR/admin team was smooth.
+I especially appreciated how FCJ gave interns opportunities to **work on real client-oriented projects**, which made the experience more meaningful.

 ---

 ### Additional Questions

-- What did you find **most satisfying** during your internship?
+- **What was the most satisfying part of your internship?**
+  Gaining real-world experience in frontend development while being trusted to contribute directly to an active project.

-- What do you think the company **should improve** for future interns?
+- **What could the company improve for future interns?**
-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+  Provide a short onboarding workshop at the beginning of the internship to help new interns understand tools, repositories, and deployment workflows faster.

+- **Would you recommend this company to other students?
+Why?**
+  Yes, definitely.
+The internship program at FCJ offers hands-on learning, real projects, and strong mentorship that genuinely help students transition into professional developers.

 ---

 ### Suggestions & Expectations

-- Do you have any suggestions to improve the internship experience?
-- Would you like to continue this program in the future?
-- Any other comments (free sharing):
+- FCJ could consider organizing **monthly mini hackathons or tech talks** to encourage creative ideas among interns and employees.
+- I would be happy to continue joining future programs or **collaborate again** in upcoming cloud or web development projects.
+- Overall, this internship was a **valuable and memorable journey** that helped me bridge the gap between theory and practice while growing both technically and personally.